 Technical issues are not a valid excuse for missing your exam, not completing it, or testing outside of the scheduled testing dates.
 You are strongly encouraged to schedule your testing appointment for earlier in the testing week; this will allow you time to reschedule if necessary.

 No. If your course lists a ProctorU testing option for your exam and you live outside of the Reno/Sparks area, the exam must be taken online with ProctorU.

-Students in the Reno/Sparks area may take exams in the Online Learning testing facility on the University of Nevada, Reno campus.
-Make an appointment at least two weeks in advance as space at the Online Learning testing facility is limited.
-For students outside the Reno/Sparks area that need to take an exam without a ProctorU testing option, please call the testing center of any college or university near you.
+Students in the Reno/Sparks area may take exams in the 365 Learning testing facility on the University of Nevada, Reno campus.
+Make an appointment at least two weeks in advance as space at the 365 Learning testing facility is limited.
+Students outside the Reno/Sparks area that need to take an exam without a ProctorU testing option will need to find a proctor in their area.
+Call the testing center of any college or university near you.
 You may also ask a certified head librarian or a school principal or vice principal to proctor your exams.
 Once you locate a qualified proctor, fill out and submit the electronic test request form on your course site at least two weeks prior to your anticipated test date in order to allow ample time to process.